sifuHK/rasc/2025.8.3/README.md

 Its main functions include:
 1. Provide binning algorithms that support monotonic or U-shaped constraints.
 1. In addition to user-specified constraints, RASC can also automatically identify constraints (monotonic or U-shaped) applicable to the data based on the training and validation sets.
-1. Can handle multiple special values and null values at the same time.
+1. Can handle multiple special values and None values at the same time.
 1. Provides a more accurate binning algorithm, resulting in a higher IV.
 Mathematically, this set of nodes is proven to be the global optimal node, regardless of constraints or even for categorical variables.
 1. Provides Python's two-way stepwise regression algorithm (including logistic regression and linear regression), and supports multiple constraints, such as coefficient signs, P-values, group variable number limits, and other variable screening conditions.
 1. Provides a bidirectional stepwise regression algorithm with actuarial capabilities.
 This algorithm uses company profits as part of a loss function that considers the model's prediction accuracy, individual user profitability, and data costs.
 (This is during the testing phase and will undergo significant changes.)